Tom Bouvart

 Tom Bouvart (born 11 January 2002) is a French pair skater who currently represents Switzerland.
-With his current skating partner, Oxana Vouillamoz, he is the 2024 NRW Trophy champion and the 2025 Swiss national champion.
+With his current skating partner, Oxana Vouillamoz, he is a two-time Swiss national champion (2025-26), the 2025 CS Golden Spin of Zagreb bronze medalist, and the 2024 NRW Trophy gold medalist.

 As a singles skater, he is the 2019 Master's de Patinage champion on the junior level and the 2020 French junior national bronze medalist.

 Personal life

 Bouvart was born on January 11, 2002, in Meulan-en-Yvelines, France.

 Career

 Early years and singles skating career

 Bouvart began figure skating in 2007.
 He was first coached by Christine Leloir-Plisson.
 He debuted as a novice skater at the 2016 French Championships, where he finished fifth.
 The following year, he won the silver medal at the 2017 French Novice Championships and eleventh at the 2017 French Junior Championships.

 During the 2017–18 figure skating season, Bouvart finished sixth at the 2017 Master's de Patinage, second on the junior level at the 2017 Denkova-Staviski Cup, and tenth at the 2018 French Junior Championships.
 The subsequent season saw Bouvart placing fifth at the 2018 Master's de Patinage on the junior level, fourth at the 2019 French Junior Championships, seventh at the senior national championships, and second on the junior level at the 2019 Coupe du Printemps.

 Prior to the 2019–20 figure skating season, it was announced that Bouvart had begun training under Didier Lucine, Sophie Golaz, and Claudine Lucine at the SGA Patinage Annecy in Annecy, France.
 Competing on the 2019–20 ISU Junior Grand Prix, he finished sixteenth at 2019 JGP Latvia.
 Going on to compete on the junior level at the 2019 Master's de Patinage, Bouvart won the gold medal.
 Subsequently, he finished eleventh on the senior level at the 2019 Denkova-Staviski Cup.
 In February 2020, following a bronze medal win at the 2020 French Junior Championships and fifth on the junior level at the 2020 International Challenge Cup.